secured lock Secured with SHA-256 Encryption

 What is the core auto insurance coverage in Minnesota?

-According to the National Association of Insurance Commissioners (NAIC), the average full coverage auto insurance in Minnesota was $826.04 against the national median of $954.99.
-Besides liability insurance, full coverage auto insurance includes collision and comprehensive coverage.
+According to the National Association of Insurance Commissioners (NAIC), Minnesota’s average full-coverage auto insurance was $826.04, compared to the national median of $954.99.
+In addition to liability insurance, full-coverage auto insurance includes collision and comprehensive coverage.

-Although auto insurance is cheaper than the national average, it won’t hurt to look for additional insurance discounts!
-You can do the following things to save on premiums:
+Although cheap auto insurance in Minnesota is lower than the national average, it doesn’t hurt to seek additional discounts!
+You can try the following to save on premiums:

 • Optimize the Deductible: A higher deductible will reduce the premium